mamund/apis-and-agents/misc/composable-design-doc-format.md

 ```
 If the list is empty or missing, the command is assumed to be public.

+If a top-level `authorization` block is present, it is treated as the default for all commands **unless a specific command-level `authorization` block is defined**, in which case the command-level one takes precedence.

 ### `errors`
 ```json
 "errors": [